status-im/infra-role-icinga/README.md

+# WARNING: This role is no longer used.

 # Description

 This role configures an [Icinga2](https://icinga.com/products/icinga-2/) which is a monitoring tool which is used to manage canaries for Status websites as well as `statusd` nodes.